ashmitt/news-ai-dashboard/NETLIFY_DEPLOYMENT.md

 # Netlify Deployment Guide for NewsFlow AI Dashboard

 ## 🚀 Overview
-This guide will walk you through deploying your NewsFlow AI Dashboard to Netlify, a popular platform for hosting static websites and SPAs.
+This guide will walk you through deploying your NewsFlow AI Dashboard to Netlify using Netlify Functions for the backend API.

 ## 📋 Prerequisites